Feb 8, 2026

 Platform or Use Case Variations

-Stripe: Refunds may show as “pending” for days, which drives disputes if not explained.
+Stripe: Refunds may show as “pending” for days, which drives disputes if not explained, the Stripe integration keeps refund and dispute data in sync.

 PayPal: Customers often dispute even after seeing a refund marked as completed.